-Current position and employer: Research Assistant at the Massive Data Institute (MDI) and the Center for Research on Children in the United States (CROCUS)
+Current position and employer: Research Fellow at the Edunomics Lab and the Center for Research on Children in the United States (CROCUS)

 Hometown and Current city: Waynesboro, PA